shakacode/shakapacker/docs/v7_upgrade.md

     - Rename`Shakapacker.config.webpacker_precompile?` method, replace it with `Shakapacker.config.shakapacker_precompile?`
     - Rename `config/shakapacker.yml` to `config/webpacker.yml`.
     - Change `webpacker_precompile` entry to `shakapacker_precompile` if it exists in the config file.
-    - Run `rake shakapacker:binstubs` to get the new files in place and delete the old webpacker ones.
-Alternatively, if you have updated these files manually, rename `bin/webpacker` and `bin/webpacker-dev-server` to `bin/shakapacker` and `bin/shakapacker-dev-server`, and update the content of these files to change 'webpacker' to 'shakapacker'.
+    - Run `rake shakapacker:binstubs` to get the new files in place.
+Then delete the `bin/webpacker` and `bin/webpacker-dev-server` ones.
     - `--debug-webpacker` is now `--debug-shakapacker` for your shakapacker binstubs.
     - Rename environment variables from `WEBPACKER_XYZ` to `SHAKAPACKER_XYZ`.
+    - Where you have used webpackConfig, you now need to invoke it as it is a function.
+Alternatively, you can rename the import to globalMutableWebpackConfig which retains the v6 behavior.